KenKundert/avendesora/README.rst

 Secrets are generated from a collection of seeds, one of which must be random with a very high degree of entropy.
-The random seed is referred to as the 'master password'.
-It is extremely important that the master password remain completely secure.
-Never disclose a master password to anyone except for a person you wish to collaborate with, and then only used the shared master password for shared secrets.
-All of your private secrets should be generated from private master passwords.
-The seeds generally include the master password, the account name, the secret name, and perhaps a version name.
+The random seed is referred to as the 'master seed'.
+It is extremely important that the master seed remain completely secure.
+Never disclose a master seed to anyone except for a person you wish to collaborate with, and then only used the shared master seed for shared secrets.
+All of your private secrets should be generated from private master seeds.
+The seeds generally include the master seed, the account name, the secret name, and perhaps a version name.
 For example, imagine having a Gmail account, then the account name might simply be 'gmail', and the secret name might be 'passcode'.
-In this case, your master password is combined with the words 'gmail' and 'passcode', the combination is hashed, and then password is generated with an appropriate recipe that you specify.
+In this case, your master seed is combined with the words 'gmail' and 'passcode', the combination is hashed, and then password is generated with an appropriate recipe that you specify.
 There are recipes for passwords, pass phrases, PINs, security questions, etc.  The password itself is not stored, rather it is the seeds that are stored and the password is regenerated when needed.
-Notice that all the seeds except the master password need not be kept secure.
-Thus, once you have shared a master password with a collaborator, all you need to do is share the remaining seeds and your collaborator can generate exactly the same password.
+Notice that all the seeds except the master seed need not be kept secure.
+Thus, once you have shared a master seed with a collaborator, all you need to do is share the remaining seeds and your collaborator can generate exactly the same password.
 Another important thing to notice is that the generated password is dependent on the account and secret names.
 Thus if you rename your account or your secret, the password will change.
 So you should be careful when you first create your account to name it appropriately so you don't feel the need to change it in the future.
 For example, 'gmail' might not be a good account name if you expect to have multiple Gmail accounts.
 In this case you might want to include your username in the account name.
 You can always make the shorter 'gmail' as an account alias to you can still access the account quickly.

 Installation